OrianaVenture/VentureValheim/Progression/README.md

 The player that is hosting a loaded "chunk" will control the worldly spawns.
 For example, a player A with no keys joins player B with all the boss keys and starts seeing Fuling night spawns, but if player A is alone they should not get higher level spawns.
 If player A loads and hosts an area and is later joined by player B, the area should not spawn the higher level monsters that become unlocked with keys.

-After the Hildir update a new game setting (world modifier) was added to vanilla for player-based raids.
-When using the private key system the player based raid setting will be applied automatically at startup.
-The old logic for private raids has been removed and is no longer supported at this time.

 Hildir keys for unlocking store content are applied when the chests are turned in.
 Make sure all participating players are present when the chest is turned in to get credit.
 (Hildir wants to thank you personally!)

+#### Private Raids (Events)

+When using private keys it will alter how raids work in your world.
+After the Hildir update a new game setting (world modifier) was added to vanilla for player-based raids.
+When using the private key system the player based raid setting will be applied automatically for you at startup.
+This is required for the private raids feature to work.

+When using this feature with other mods it is important to note this mod checks the "global key" requirements on the raid to determine if a raid is valid.
+It is the same logic checks as if using vanilla global keys, just done for each player.

+If you see conficts with other mods you can turn off this mod's private raids feature by setting UsePrivateRaids = false.
+When set to false the vanilla player based raids logic will be used.

 #### Important Tips